mark-makondo/mark-makondo.github.io/README.md

 # MY PORTFOLIO
 This is my main portfolio

-## Packages
-Gsap
-EmailJs-com
-Github-pages

-### Best Experience
-Open this on a wide screen for best experience

 #### Note
-This is not final
+This is not final.
+Currently Being Updated.